5 Types Of Questions That Can Damage Your Sales

 Communication isn’t just what you say – but more importantly, how it is perceived.

-Sometimes you may ask questions that can be perceived as being judgmental.
+Sometimes you may ask questions that can be perceived as being judgemental.
 Examples of these may be:

 “You didn’t really mean that, did you?”